Phone: (202) 296-5505 Email: info@winvale.com

 Public Health Emergencies Program

-When a Public Health Emergency (PHE) is declared, certain state and local government organizations can also purchase from GSA Schedules using Public Health Emergencies Program.
+When a Public Health Emergency (PHE) is declared, certain state and local government organizations can also purchase from GSA Schedules using the Public Health Emergencies Program.
 Under the Public Health Services Act, non-federal entities can benefit from the GSA Schedules program in direct response to a PHE.
 The Secretary of the Department of Health and Human Services (HHS) may, under section 319 of the Public Health Service (PHS) Act determine that:

 a) a disease or disorder presents a public health emergency; or